TomiTakussaari/bower-puppet-server/README.md

 - Updates environments automatically on background, according to configuration you give it.
 - Configures itself by itself (Using Puppet of course)
 - HTTP API for doing nice things
-- Seems to work on both CentOS 6 & RHEL 6, probably does not work anywhere else.
+- Seems to work on both CentOS 6 & RHEL 6, probably does not work anywhere else currently.

 ### Why ?
 - Forces you to create releases from your Puppet Environments, instead of always deploying "master-SNAPSHOT"